vDiming/Discord-Call-Crasher/README.md

 # Discord-Call-Crasher
-Proxyless Discord Call Crasher (Created By Jonah)
+Proxyless Discord Call Crasher (Created By https://discord.gg/gY3hbqyGg7)

 # Requirements / Setting up
 There will be a few things you will need in order to run this program on your machine.